alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 `touch "button"` is calabash code to touch a button in your Android app.
 These steps match your features and you can do more advanced things like have a Regexp which matches and extracts parameters you then use in your steps.

 So, what's calabash?
-Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then run through the tests you've defined.
+Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then runs through the tests you've defined.
 Setting up on your device means installing the app, and installing a test runner based on Robotium which can communicate clicks, scrolls, etc. Then, calabash takes your features and converts those to Robotium commands and runs your tests.